menu

 For a small town, there is also a high proportion of single, often educated, people living in Aberdeen Proving Ground.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Aberdeen Proving Ground.

-One of the nice things about Aberdeen Proving Ground is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Aberdeen Proving Ground is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 As is often the case in a small town, Aberdeen Proving Ground doesn't have a public transportation system that people use for their commute.